bartuspan/ubik/README.md

 All Ubik components aspire to some simple guidelines (in case anyone would like to contribute or simply understand a little more about what this project is about):

 * Only procedural code; nothing object-oriented.
 Procedural code is often easier to follow and more readily copied and pasted into other contexts.
+Components are meant to be easily understood "at a glance"; code bases that grow too large should become full-fledged plugins.
 * All functions, constants, variables, and translation-ready strings are in the `ubik` namespace *e.g.* `ubik_truncate_text` and `__( 'String', 'ubik' )`.
-* Most functions are conditionally wrapped in `function_exists` for greater extensibility and customization.
+* Some functions are conditionally wrapped in `function_exists` for greater extensibility and customization.
 There are exceptions for functions called exclusively by `add_filter` or `do_action` (at which point the `remove_filter` and `remove_actions` functions will accomplish the same as `function_exists` without any additional overhead).
 * Follow a modular, not monolithic, design pattern; components are broken out into individual files and/or components wherever it is sensible to do so.
 * Minimize dependencies.
 Most components are standalone but there are a few that require functions defined in Ubik core (the repo you're looking at right now).
 If something is close to the base metal and used by more than one component it may qualify for inclusion in Ubik core but I'd really like to keep the core as empty as possible (see previous standard).
 * All settings and options are either PHP constants or easily hooked using the WordPress filter/action system.
 No options pages or other admin panel bloat.
 Global variables only where strictly necessary.